Universal relation between $C_{T}$ and the CFT Weyl anomaly: Examples

-here $L$ is a length scale introduced so as to make the coupling $\alpha_n$ dimensionless.
-The (Euclidean) AdS vacuum solution of the original EH action has radius $L$, but in general, we will have an effective radius for the putative AdS vacuum solution.
-At linear order in the couplings $\alpha_n$ it will exist, and in general one needs to find a positive (generically nondegenerate) root of an algebraic equation for the ratio between the parameter $L$ and the effective AdS radius $\tilde{L}=L/\sqrt{f_{\infty}}$.\\ Let us follow a shortcut route~\cite{Hawking:1976ja,Duff:1993wm,Bugini:2016nvn} to get this algebraic equation~.
-This is equivalent to extremizing the gravitational action with respect to the AdS radius as in \cite{Beccaria:2015ypa}.
+Here, $L$ is a length scale introduced to make the couplings $\alpha_n$ dimensionless.
+The (Euclidean) AdS vacuum of the original Einstein--Hilbert action has radius $L$, but the putative AdS vacuum of the higher-derivative theory will generally have an effective radius.
+At linear order in the couplings $\alpha_n$, such a solution is guaranteed to exist.
+In general, one must find a positive, typically nondegenerate root of an algebraic equation for the ratio between the length scale $L$ and the effective AdS radius $\tilde{L}=L/\sqrt{f_\infty}$.

+Let us follow a shortcut route~\cite{Hawking:1976ja,Duff:1993wm,Bugini:2016nvn} to get this algebraic equation.
+This is equivalent to extremizing the gravitational action with respect to the AdS radius as in ref.~\cite{Beccaria:2015ypa}.
 We exploit the scale invariance of the action to write

 and then take